 Why I'm personally invested in ending animal testing.

-I a hamster, a mouse and four degus.
+I currently own a hamster, a mouse and four degus.
 They are the joy of my life.
 From interacting with these precious beings, its apparently clear how intelligent and emotionally complex they are.
 There really is no reason to test cosmetics on animals, there are other better and cheaper options.
 If brands refuse to sell in China unless they change their policy on animal testing; the policy will be changed.

 Find Cruelty-Free Brands